humdingerb/EmailViews/README.md

 **Built-in views** — All Emails, Unread, Sent, With Attachments, Drafts, and Starred.
 Each view shows an unread count badge that updates in real time.

-**Custom queries** — Create your own views filtered by sender, recipient, or account.
+**Custom queries** — Create your own views filtered by subject, sender, recipient, or account.
 Custom queries are saved as standard Haiku query files and appear in the sidebar alongside built-in views.

 **Live updates** — Email views are powered by live `BQuery` objects and node monitors.
 New mail appears instantly without manual refresh.

 **Full reader and composer** — Open emails in a dedicated reader window with reply, forward, and signature support.
 Compose new messages with address auto-completion from People files and spell checking.

 **Attachment handling** — Visual attachment strip shows file icons, names, and sizes.
 Open attachments with their preferred application or save them to disk.
+Supports drag-and-drop.

-**HTML email support** — Emails with HTML content can be viewed in the default browser via a toolbar button, preserving the original formatting and character encoding.
+**HTML email support** — Emails with HTML content can be viewed in the default browser via a button in the preview pane, preserving the original formatting and character encoding.

 **Search and filter** — Search the current view by subject, sender, or recipient.
 An optional time range slider lets you narrow results to a specific date window.